common-voice/commonvoice-fr/STT/CONTRIBUTING.md

 Default values should provide good experience.

 The default batch size has been tested with this mix of dataset:
- - Common Voice French, released on january 2022
+ - Common Voice French, released on april 2022 (v9.0)
  - TrainingSpeech as of 2019, april 11th
  - Lingua Libre as of 2020, april 25th
  - OpenSLR 57: African Accented French